-Bertha started her working life, working as an office assistant for the South African Clothing Workers’ Union, where she collected subscriptions from factories and participated during wage negotiations.
+Bertha started her working life as an office assistant for the South African Clothing Workers’ Union, where she collected subscriptions from factories and participated during wage negotiations.
 As a result, the union sent Bertha to a commercial college where she studied bookkeeping and shorthand.
-Signing up to join the ANC youth league during the anti-Bantu education campaign strengthened her involvement in politics, but her involvement was quickly shifted to focus on women’s issues.
+Signing up to join the African National Congress Youth League (ANCYL) during the anti-Bantu education campaign strengthened her involvement in politics, but her involvement was quickly shifted to focus on women’s issues.
 She became a founder member of the Federation of South African Women, which organized the historic women’s march against pass laws in 1956.
-Bertha traveled the entire country with Helen Joseph, collecting petitions that were to be delivered to the union Buildings during the march, 20 000 petitions were collected.
+Bertha traveled the entire country with Helen Joseph, collecting petitions that were to be delivered to the union Buildings during the march, resulting in 20 000 petitions being collected.

 In 1990, after the unbanning of all political parties, Bertha was called upon to re-organise the ANC’s Katlehong branch.
 Bertha started a women’s social club that was invited to participate in voter education during the 1994 election campaign.
-She currently is a member of parliament, serving her second term and is still actively involved with the ANC Women’s League where she is national Treasurer and chairperson of the Gauteng Province.
+She became a member of parliament, serving twos term and is remained actively involved with the ANC Women’s League where she rose to the position of national Treasurer and chairperson of the Gauteng Province.

-Bertha’s other activities involve sitting as chairperson on the boards of two women’s skills development projects, Malibongwe and Kwazekwasa, both these projects are committed to the total emancipation of women.
+Bertha’s other activities involved sitting as chairperson on the boards of two women’s skills development projects, Malibongwe and Kwazekwasa; both projects are committed to the total emancipation of women.

-Bertha Gxowa was married to the late Cecil Mntukanti Gxowa, and has five children.
+Bertha Gxowa was married to the late Cecil Mntukanti Gxowa, and had five children.

 She died at the age of 76 from complications after an operation in Sunninghill Hospital in Johannesburg on 19 November 2010.